 - You take pause to take care of yourself when you feel burned out.
-Even seconds can be alchemists.
+Even seconds can make a difference.
 This gives you the energy to feel passionate about what matters to you, less of a victim to your circumstances, more in control of your own temple (body, mind, spirit).

-- Your love for yourself (and this chance to be living the human experience) pours into your surroundings.
-It gets more comfortable to let other people speak their mind or be themselves without feeling personally offended or identified by their behavior.
+- Your love for yourself (and this chance to be alive) pours into your surroundings.
+You're more comfortable letting people speak their mind or be themselves without feeling personally offended by their behavior.
 You can listen to understand.

 - You adopt a more easy-going attitude toward your progress.
-You fill up on fruit salad at the dessert table and feel proud about it instead of deprived or jealous of what your friends are eating, but don’t give yourself a hard time for having a cupcake if you so choose.
+You fill up on fruit salad at the dessert table and feel proud about it instead of deprived or jealous of what your friends are eating.
+You don’t give yourself a hard time for having a cupcake if you want to.
 You take your life, inside and out, one day (even one meal) at a time.